aaico/aaico-voice-processing-challenge-2024/README.md

 The challenge involves completing the '**aaico_voice_processing_challenge.py**' file.
 This file simulates the streaming of the '**test_aaico_challenge.wav**' audio file.
 Frame by frame, the "emit_data" thread emits the data of the audio file.
 Each frame consists of 512 samples, with a sample rate of 16000 Hz for the audio file.

 The "process_data" thread receives these frames.
-Your task is to complete the code in this thread to classify each received sample by modifying the "detection_mask" array.
-A sample will be labeled 1 if it is detected as communication (to be broadcasted), otherwise 0.
+Your task is to complete the code in this thread to classify each received sample using the function "label_samples".
+A sample should be labeled 0 if it is detected as a command, otherwise 1.

-Once the code is executed, a '**results.pkl**' file will be saved.
-It will contain:
+Once the code is executed, a '**results.pkl**' file will be saved, which is an array containing for each sample:

-- A time tuple (time between the start of streaming and the end of processing).
+- The time at which the sample was emitted.
+- The label you assigned to the sample.
-- The "detection_mask" array.
+- The time at which the sample was labelled.

 You can evaluate your results directly on Colab: https://colab.research.google.com/drive/1ekMF1UFfr3djseliJleUNpvzfyIJP57G?usp=sharing by uploading the results.pkl file (along with the test_aaico_challenge.wav file).